Transport in Sierra Leone: Railways

-There are 84 kilometres (52 mi) of railway in Sierra Leone, of which all is of a narrow gauge.
+There are 192 kilometres (119 mi) of railway in Sierra Leone, of which all is of a narrow gauge.

 Sierra Leone no longer has any common carrier railroads, as the gauge Sierra Leone Government Railway from Freetown through Bo to Kenema and Daru with a branch to Makeni closed in 1974.
 The country does not share rail links with adjacent countries, Guinea and Liberia.

-The existing railroad is private and operated from 1933 until 1975 by the Sierra Leone Development Company's iron ore mines at Marampa, 66 km (41 mi) east-northeast of the port at Pepel.
-It is now used on a limited basis.
-Tecsbacos, the mining company, is reported in 2006 to have problems of theft and obstruction in operating the railway.
+The existing route was operated from 1933 until 1975 by the Sierra Leone Development Company's iron ore mines at Marampa, 66 km (41 mi) east-northeast of the port at Pepel.
+It is now 192km in length and operated by Leone Rock Metal Group to serve its Tonkolili iron ore mine.

-In May 2008, an extension of this line to Tonkolili with conversion to (standard gauge) upgrade to carry 25000 t per year was under consideration.

-Further details of the project were announced in October 2010; Dawnus planned to construct 50 km of new line, and refurbish 67 km of existing line.

-Talks started with Russia in 2006 to seek help to rebuild railways in the country, although choice of gauge is problematic, since the original gauge is obsolete.

 Walking

-Because of widespread poverty, high petroleum prices and a large portion of the population residing in small communities, walking is often the preferred method of transportation in Sierra Leone.
+Because of widespread poverty, high petroleum prices and a large portion of the population residing in small communities, walking is often the preferred method of transport in Sierra Leone.

 Highways

 There are 11,700 kilometres (7,270 mi) of highway in Sierra Leone, of which 936 km (582 mi) are paved.
 When construction and reconstruction of roads and bridges in the country is complete, the Trans–West African Coastal Highway will cross Sierra Leone, connecting it to Conakry (Guinea), Monrovia (Liberia), and 11 other nations of the Economic Community of West African States (ECOWAS).